Meet our CTO Marcin Ziółkowski

 With what used to be a withdrawn personality, he enjoyed staying inside by himself, playing computer games and doing everything to avoid physical training.

 Today, it's a different story.
 Still in his early thirties, Marcin leads his own department of IT-developers.
-He has evolved into a people person and plays a crucial part in Northmill's effort to build Rebilla, a better bank for the 21st century.
+He has evolved into a people person and plays a crucial part in Northmill's effort to build Rebilla, a better financial hub for the 21st century.
 And yes, he occasionally enjoys jogging as well.

 Hi Marcin, please introduce yourself and tell us about your current responsibilities at Northmill?

 Personally, I have always considered myself something of a rebel.
 Professionally, I lead Northmill’s IT-department which is based in Katowice, Poland.
-It´s my job to make sure that our technical architecture is running like a Swiss watch and that we have everything in place when we launch our mobile bank.
+It´s my job to make sure that our technical architecture is running like a Swiss watch and that we have everything in place when we launch our mobile financial hub.

 Do you prefer people or machines?